 Certain state and territory governments offer additional incentives to first home buyers, some of which involve stamp duty concessions.
 It’s often worth researching what’s on offer in the area where you’re buying.

 First Home Super Saver Scheme

 Eligible first home buyers can withdraw voluntary super contributions (which they've made since 1 July 2017), to put toward a home deposit.

 Under the First Home Super Saver Scheme (FHSSS), first home buyers who make voluntary contributions into their super can withdraw these amounts, up to certain limits, in addition to associated earnings, from their super fund to help with a deposit on their first home.

 If eligible, the maximum amount of contributions that can be withdrawn under the scheme is $30,000 for individuals or $60,000 for couples.

+Depending on whether you’re after a basic package or one with extra features, home loans can vary greatly when it comes to interest rates and fees.
 To get a better idea of costs, when you see a home loan advertised, you’ll notice two rates displayed—the interest rate and the comparison rate.

-If you’re looking for the best deal, remember to shop around and don’t be afraid to ask your lender if they can do better than the rate that they’re currently advertising.
+If you’re looking for the best deal, remember to shop around and don’t be afraid to ask your lender if they can do better than the rate they’re currently advertising.

 7. Get your finances in order so you’re ready to go

-It’s a good idea to have your loan pre-approved so you know exactly what you can borrow.
+Home loan approval time can vary, so it’s a good idea to have your loan pre-approved so you know exactly what you can borrow.
 You’ll also need formal approval closer to purchasing and to have your deposit ready, or you may miss out.